 WEST SYSTEM® Six10 is a two-part, pre-thickened epoxy adhesive formulated with properties that make it perfect for many adhesive applications.
 Compared to other ready-to-dispense adhesives, its particular physical properties make it ideal for stitch and glue boat construction, fiberglass laminate repair and general bonding.
 This new formulation has a good balance between the elongation and toughness of G/flex® and the strength and stiffness of our 105 Resin-based epoxies.
 You can use it with as many materials as possible including wood, metals and composites.
 The long working time with fast thru-cure and unique shear thinning are additional characteristics formulated into Six10 that contribute to its ease of use.
 Continue reading →

-By now most of you know that we are the manufactures of WEST SYSTEM® Epoxy.
+By now most of you know that we are the manufacturers of WEST SYSTEM® Epoxy.
 But you may not know what is involved in the manufacturing and more specifically, the formulating of WEST SYSTEM.
 It’s not just slapping some chemicals together and then packaging it up into a pretty box.
-To date we have performed thousands of tests, generating thousands of test results.
+To date, we have performed thousands of tests and generated thousands of test results.
 Continue reading →

 WEST SYSTEM 105 Resin-based epoxy is a very versatile system.
-For years, experienced users have been blending the various products in countless ways.
+For years, experienced users have been mixing and blending the various product combinations in countless ways.
 For example, users may blend 205 Fast Hardener and 206 Slow Hardener to make a hardener with a modified cure speed.
-Different uses of 410 Microlight® Filler provide a further example.
+Different uses of 410 Microlight® Fairing Filler provide a further example.
 Many customers assume that the only use of 410 is to make a fairing compound—it is added to thicken epoxy to a peanut butter consistency to create a light, easily-sanded filler.
-However, 410 Microlight can be used in other ways.
-Jon Staudacher in Epoxyworks 22 described how he applied a “runny” mixture of epoxy and 410 to fill the weave on a composite part and reduce the Continue reading →
+Continue reading →